Netflix Revenue, Usage Statistics & Its Growth Forecast For 2025–26

 The number reveals that Netflix earns heavily from Europe, the Middle East, and Africa.
 But did you know that Netflix is also pushing towards creating region-based content?
 It has already started funding local creators to produce regional movies and web series, positively impacting Netflix’s earnings.

 However, one thing to note is that Netflix is mainly consumed through the app (mobile and smart TV).
-For this reason, many SVOD startups are looking for Netflix clone script, which helps with budgeting without compromising on quality.
+For this reason, many SVOD startups are looking for a Netflix app, which helps with budgeting without compromising on quality.

 But how much does Netflix make a year?
-Here is how much Netflix has earned in the past decade, from 2013 to Q3 of 2024:
+Here is how much Netflix has earned in the past decade, from 2019 to 2025:

 Year Netflix Revenue Earnings(In Billion)